 - 1st Grade Classes: Ms. Bissett, Ms. Wexler, and Mrs. Zimcosky

 - 2nd Grade Classes: Mrs. Cozart, Mrs. Koresh, and Mrs. Wasiloff

 Door 6: Doors located at Southeast Corner on Bacon Near Staff Parking Lot

 - Kindergarten Classes: Mrs. Maten and Mrs. Watkins

 The Berkley School District has developed a visitor policy that is in place at all Berkley schools.
 The purpose of this policy is to ensure a safe and secure environment for our students and staff.

-All parents and visitors entering Angell between 8:00 am and 3:15 pm are required to enter through the main entrance on Bacon Street and sign in at the office.
+All parents and visitors entering Angell during school hours are required to enter through the main entrance on Bacon Street and sign in at the office.
 All visitors who have a pre-arranged visit or volunteer activity planned with your child's classroom teacher or other school staff will be issued a visitor pass.

 These policies will allow the Angell staff to continue to provide a safe and productive place for your child to learn.